-- Utilization of novel deployable structure : We are considering to apply novel deployable structure sucha as self-deployable structure (that can deploy without any powered actuator such as motors) ans origami-like structure to the astronomical observation, space solar power generation, large aperture antenna, space debris catcher and so on, and fabricate conceptual models and conduct experiments to verify the concept.
+- Utilization of novel deployable structure : We are considering to apply novel deployable structure sucha as self-deployable structure (that can deploy without any powered actuator such as motors) ans origami-like structure to the astronomical observation, space solar power generation, large aperture antenna, space debris catcher and so on.
+The CESS member can fabricate conceptual models and conduct experiments to verify the concept.

-- Hands-on program of development and operation of real satellite : We learn the design of the CubeSat "NEXUS" launched in 2019, and make a prototype of a CubeSat that has the same function of NEXUS.
-We experience the operation of NEXUS at the operation room (room#345).
-Through these experiences, we design the CubeSat or micro-satellites to demonstrate a novel space structure in space.
+- Hands-on program of development and operation of real satellite : The CESS members learn the design of the CubeSat "NEXUS" launched in 2019, and make a prototype of a CubeSat that has the same function of NEXUS.
+They experience the operation of NEXUS at the operation room (room#345).
+Through these experiences, they design the CubeSat or micro-satellites to demonstrate a novel space structure in space.